George Theodore: Private life

 After his baseball career, Theodore returned to the University of Utah and earned a Master of Social Work degree in 1978.
-He went on to work for 38 years as a counselor to elementary school students.
+He went on to work for 38 years as a social worker for Granite School District, mostly at Lincoln Elementary in South Salt Lake.
 In 2016, South Salt Lake Chamber of Commerce named him Educator of the Year.

 On September 28, 2008, Theodore returned to Shea Stadium for the stadium's closing ceremony.
 Theodore was interviewed during a game by the TV broadcasters on April 16, 2023, when the Mets played the A's in Oakland for a 1973 World Series reunion segment.